 Genesis 7:10: It came about after the seven days, that the water of the flood came upon the earth.

-The second important event that occurred in the month of Cheshvan seems unrelated at first glance.
+Another important event that occurred in the month of Cheshvan seems unrelated at first glance.
 This was the death of Jacob’s wife Rachel, as well as the birth of Benjamin, which occurred on the 11th of Cheshvan.
 It was precisely the same day as Methusaleh’s death, the very day that flood had originally been slated to begin.
 As there are no coincidences in God’s Word, we must ask: What is the connection between these two events, and what do they reveal about the essence of the month of Cheshvan?

 Rachel represents the Jewish people in exile, and Benjamin represents the completed state of the Jewish people in the Land of Israel.
 Rachel spent her entire life outside of Israel, and died in Childbirth just as Jacob and his family entered the holy land.
 The Jewish Sages teach that the “spirit of Rachel” accompanied the Jewish people as they went into Babylonian exile, and it is she who cries for her children in exile until the final redemption comes.
 We can extend this metaphor in that Rachel represents all of humanity’s exile from the Garden of Eden and Benjamin represents our final redemption and entrance into the Kingdom of God.